LokiLuciferase/phenotrex/docs/usage.rst

 contributed most to the prediction output for that genome.
 Feature importance is represented by `SHAP`_ (SHapley Additive exPlanations) values.
-The sum of SHAP values of all features considered by the model is directly related to the probability of calling YES for the phenotype and genome in question.
+The sum of SHAP values of all features considered by the model is directly related to the probability of calling YES for the trait and genome in question.

 .. note::